Chart Color Schemes

 Croydon Hills - Warranwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Croydon Hills - Warranwood's dwelling structure, as per the latest Census, consisted of 96.9% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Croydon Hills - Warranwood was at 37.6%, with mortgaged dwellings at 48.9% and rented ones at 13.4%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-Weekly rent median was $431, compared to Melbourne metro's $385.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Croydon Hills - Warranwood's dwelling structures, as per the latest Census, consisted of 96.9% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+The home ownership level in Croydon Hills - Warranwood was 37.6%, with the remaining dwellings either mortgaged (48.9%) or rented (13.4%).
+The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure was recorded at $431, compared to Melbourne metro's $385.
+Nationally, Croydon Hills - Warranwood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing